 How to get here: Take a 50-minute boat ride from Kuala Dungun Jetty

-One of the most pristine islands off Malaysia’s east coast, Tenggol Island boasts stunning rocky forested cliffs, white sand beaches and one of the best dive sites in Peninsular Malaysia.
-Diving enthusiasts will love the virgin coral formations, amazing marine life and underwater visibility.
-There are over 20 dive sites here that’s better suited for seasoned divers due to the strong currents.
-Pay a visit between August and October for a chance to spy the elusive whale shark.
+One of the most pristine islands off Malaysia’s east coast, Tenggol boasts stunning, rocky, forested cliffs, white-sand beaches and some of the best diving in Peninsular Malaysia.
+Diving enthusiasts will love the virgin coral formations, amazing marine life and excellent visibility.
+There are over 20 dive sites here that are better suited for seasoned divers due to the strong currents.
+Pay a visit between August and October for a chance to see the elusive whale shark.
 Not a certified diver?
 Fret not, the shallow dives here are also ideal for novice divers and snorkellers.

 5. Kapas Island